Country

 Circumstances:

-The airplane departed RAF Linton-on-Ouse at 1955LT on an operation to Hamburg.
-It was shot down by the German Flak and crashed in Revensdorf.
-The pilot was killed and six other became PoW.
+The airplane departed RAF Chedburgh at 1845LT on an operation to Kiel.
+Approaching the target area, it was shot down by a German fighter and crashed in Felde, some 12 km west southwest of Kiel.
+Five crew members were killed and two others became PoW.

 Crew: